Brent London Borough Council

-Brent London Borough Council is the local authority for the London Borough of Brent in Greater London, England.
-It is a London borough council, one of 32 in the United Kingdom capital of London.
+Brent London Borough Council, also known as Brent Council, is the local authority for the London Borough of Brent in Greater London, England.
+The council has been under Labour majority control since 2010.
 It is based at Brent Civic Centre in Engineers Way, Wembley.

 History

-There have previously been a number of local authorities responsible for the Brent area.
-The current local authority was first elected in 1964, a year before formally coming into its powers and prior to the creation of the London Borough of Brent on 1 April 1965.
-Brent replaced the Municipal Borough of Wembley and the Municipal Borough of Willesden.
+The London Borough of Brent and its council were created under the London Government Act 1963, with the first election held in 1964.
+For its first year the council acted as a shadow authority alongside the area's two outgoing authorities, being the borough councils of Wembley and Willesden.
+The new council formally came into its powers on 1 April 1965, at which point the old districts and their councils were abolished.

+The council's full legal name is the "Mayor and Burgesses of the London Borough of Brent", although it styles itself Brent Council.

-It was envisaged that through the London Government Act 1963, Brent as a London local authority would share power with the Greater London Council.
-The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the local authorities responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
-As an outer London borough council it has been an education authority since 1965.
-This arrangement lasted until 1986 when Brent London Borough Council gained responsibility for some services that had been provided by the Greater London Council, such as waste disposal.
+From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
+The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Brent) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
+As an outer London borough council Brent has been a local education authority since 1965.
+The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.

-On 27 February 2018, Brent was awarded the title of London Borough of Culture 2020, receiving £1.35m of funding under a new initiative launched by the Mayor of London Sadiq Khan.
 On Valentine's Day in 2016, the Council launched its ‘Love Where You Live’ campaign, an initiative which encouraged local people to work alongside the Council and make Brent a better, happier place to live.
 Groups such as Kensal Green Streets, Harlesden Environmental Action Residents, Northwest TWO and Keep Wembley Tidy all took action as a result of the campaign.
-In June 2016, a short, community-based documentary called ‘Stories of Brent’ was produced, based on the campaign, starring Audley Harrison, Rachel Yankey and Liz Mitchell from Boney M.
+In June 2016, a short, community-based documentary called ‘Stories of Brent’ was produced, based on the campaign, starring Audley Harrison, Rachel Yankey and Liz Mitchell from Boney M. Brent was the London Borough of Culture in 2020, receiving £1.35m of funding under a new initiative launched by the Mayor of London, Sadiq Khan.